HerndonE/SSMTP-Messenger/README.md

 ```

 **Added bonus**
 Try texting from your computer to your phone!
-Look at link 3
+Look at link 3 for your carrier gateway
 ```console
 foo@bar:~$ ssmtp 1234567890@smsgateway < test.txt
 ```